 As enjoyable as jet-setting off to foreign destinations in search of new experiences (and food and drinks) can be, international travel has developed a bit of a track record for being less-than-enjoyable for the environment.

 Fortunately, more tour companies are taking notice of the impact their trips are having on their surroundings and have made ecotourism a priority.

 All seven continents

 Trips usually range from 7 – 14 days and cost anywhere from $5,000 – $10,000 USD, offering everything from Canadian polar bear adventures to paddling through caves and traditional villages in Indochina.

 In addition to their wide selection of trips, in 2007 NHA became the world’s first carbon-neutral company, offsetting all of the emissions from transport, accommodations, and trip excursions as well as all their internal office operations.

 Guests typically travel between two or three camps and take part in various safaris where they can get to see leopards and elephants and even take part in yoga retreats.

 Patagonia, Peru, Tanzania

-In addition, Paragon ensures that 10% of the proceeds from each of their trips goes directly to the local community and charitable projects like the Peruvian Mountain Fund, which serves to protect the traditions of the Q’Eros nations, and Kilimanjaro Porters Assistance Project, which improves the working conditions of the porters on Mt.
+In addition, Paragon ensures that 10% of the proceeds from each of their trips go directly to the local community and charitable projects like the Peruvian Mountain Fund, which serves to protect the traditions of the Q’Eros nations, and Kilimanjaro Porters Assistance Project, which improves the working conditions of the porters on Mt.
 Kilimanjaro.

 Grand Canyon, Arizona

 On their trips — which range between 3 – 13 days and cost between $1,000 – $3,000 — tour guides explain the importance of proper waste disposal and explain the effect that even small amounts of trash can have on the local ecosystems.

 The company also partners with the National Park Service (NPS) and Grand Canyon River Outfitters Association (GCROA) on special projects to remove invasive plant life.

 One of their larger charities is the High Atlas Foundation, which works with local farmers to plant trees in the mountains.

 Alaska, Costa Rica, Mexico and The Amazon

 What’s your favorite responsible travel or eco-friendly focused tour company?
-Please share in the comments below.

 Latest posts by Judi Zienchuk (see all)

 - The Dark Side Of Easter: Child Slave Labor And How To Source Ethical Chocolate This Holiday - Mar 16, 2015